-If you're reading this, chances are you have a couple of dubious skin-care habits.
-You might be reluctant to throw away your old makeup, for example, or perhaps you don't wash your face for long enough (a common mistake, according to dermatologists).
+If you're reading this, chances are you have a couple of dubious skincare habits.
+You might be reluctant to throw away your old makeup, for example, or perhaps you don't wash your face for long enough (a common mistake, according to this expert).
 But if one of your 2023 goals is to achieve healthier, happier skin, look no further.

-Dr. Injibar suggests beginning your new year by investing in a good fragrance-free moisturizer, which she says will ease the dryness and stiffness in skin during the cold winter months.
-This is especially useful advice if you are prone to eczema, allergies, or other skin sensitivities.
+Dr Injibar suggests beginning your new year by investing in a good fragrance-free moisturiser, which she says will ease the dryness and stiffness in skin during the cold winter months.
+This is especially useful advice if you are prone to eczema, allergies or other skin sensitivities.
 R29 recommends The Nue Co.
-Barrier Culture Moisturizer, which boasts moisturizing squalane and glycerin, soothing cica, and skin-strengthening ceramides.
+Barrier Culture Moisturizer, £45, which boasts moisturising squalane and glycerin, soothing cica and skin-strengthening ceramides.

-If you have a smaller budget, The Ordinary Natural Moisturizing Factors + HA, is just as moisturizing, thanks to glycerin and hydrating hyaluronic acid.
-Also try Avène Tolérance Control Soothing Skin Recovery Cream for Sensitive Skin, with squalane, glycerin, and beeswax to keep moisture under lock and key.
+If you have a smaller budget, The Ordinary Natural Moisturizing Factors + HA, £5, is just as moisturising thanks to glycerin and hydrating hyaluronic acid.
+Also try Avène Tolérance Control Soothing Skin Recovery Cream for Sensitive Skin, £19.15, with squalane, glycerin and beeswax to keep moisture under lock and key.

 If you pick at your skin mindlessly, particularly if you experience breakouts, you could be exacerbating them.
-"It can be tempting to squeeze or pop," says Dr. Injibar, "but doing so can force bacteria and pus deeper into the skin, making the pimple more swollen and red."
-Popping breakouts can also cause scarring or leave permanent divots in your skin, explains Dr. Injibar.
+"It can be tempting to squeeze or pop a spot," says Dr Injibar, "but doing so can force bacteria and pus deeper into the skin, making the pimple more swollen and red."
+Popping breakouts can also cause scarring or leave permanent pits in your skin, explains Dr Injibar.

-To bring down a spot, invest in a salicylic acid spot treatment, like CeraVe Acne Control Gel, which exfoliates skin and reduces inflammation in one go.
-Pair it with a spot patch, like Mario Badescu Drying Patch or COSRX Acne Pimple Master Patch 24 Patches, so you're less tempted to touch or pick your skin further.
+To bring down a spot, invest in a salicylic acid spot treatment like R29-favourite Medik8 Blemish SOS Rapid Action Target Gel, £21, which exfoliates skin and reduces inflammation in one go.
+Team it with a spot patch like Mario Badescu Drying Patch, £16.25, or COSRX Acne Pimple Master Patch 24 Patches, £5.99, so you're less tempted to touch or pick your skin further.

 Forget hyaluronic acid for a moment.
-It's super hydrating, but it's not the be-all and end-all of great skin.
-If you're dealing with flaky patches or your face feels uncomfortably tight after cleansing, look out for urea, says Dr. Injibar.
+It's super hydrating but it's not the be-all and end-all of great skin.
+If you're dealing with flaky patches or your face feels uncomfortably tight after cleansing, look out for urea, says Dr Injibar.
 "This is a humectant, which means that it draws moisture into the skin like a magnet."
-Dr. Injibar says urea is an active part of the natural moisturizing factor (NMF), a group of moisturizing elements that are found inside our skin naturally.
+Dr Injibar says urea is an active part of the natural moisturising factor (NMF), a group of moisturising elements that are found inside our skin naturally.
 Often, our natural reserves run low and need to be replaced using skincare.
-"Lotions and creams that contain urea can help hydrate the skin further and ease flaking, dryness, or itchy skin, too," says Dr. Injibar.
+"Lotions and creams that contain urea can help hydrate the skin further and ease flaking, dryness or itchy skin, too," says Dr Injibar.
 It's great on elbows and knees, too.

-The big mistake that Dr. Injibar sees in clinic is patients buying expensive, supposedly 'anti-aging' creams that promise lifting and tightening.
-"All they do is moisturize," says Dr. Injibar, who believes that no cream can reverse slack skin.
-Consultant Dermatologist Dr. Anjali Mahto seconds this.
-She recently told R29: "If we look at the clinical data, there are very few ingredients that are shown to have true 'anti-aging' or rejuvenation effects."
+One of the most common mistakes that Dr Injibar sees in clinic is patients buying expensive, supposedly 'anti-ageing' creams which promise lifting and tightening.
+"All they do is moisturise," says Dr Injibar, who believes that no cream can reverse slack skin.
+Consultant dermatologist Dr Anjali Mahto seconds this.
+She recently told R29: "If we look at the clinical data, there are very few ingredients that are shown to have true 'anti-ageing' or rejuvenation effects."

-Dr. Mahto says that retinoids are one of the only effective skin-care ingredients for minimizing the appearance of fine lines and wrinkles, if that's what you're looking to achieve.
+Dr Mahto says that retinoids are one of the only effective skincare ingredients for minimising the appearance of fine lines and wrinkles, if that's what you're looking to achieve.

 Stop overspending on sunscreen

-In the summer, Dr. Injibar hits home the importance of applying sunscreen 30 minutes before you head outside.
+In the summertime, Dr Injibar hits home the importance of applying sunscreen 30 minutes before you head outside.
 "If you plan to be exposed to the sun for an extended period of time, top up throughout the day," she advises.

 Choose the right vitamin C serum

-A great, simple skin-care routine: Using a retinol at night and then vitamin C followed by sunscreen in the morning — fabulous.
-But according to Dr. Injibar, some vitamin C creams don't do anything.
+Using a retinol at night and then vitamin C followed by sunscreen in the morning is a great, simple skincare routine, says Dr Injibar.
+But she believes that not all creams containing vitamin C are effective.
 One product she really likes is ZO Skin Health 10% Vitamin C Self Activating, as it provides a potent dose of vitamin C to brighten skin.
-The guidance is to look for products with similar concentrations as the ZO Skin Health product, so around 8-10%.
-Alternatives include Farmacy Beauty 10% Waterless Vitamin C Serum and The Ordinary Ascorbic Acid 8% + Alpha Arbutin 2%.
-If you aren't a seasoned vitamin C user, start with something gentle yet effective, like Lumene Nordic-C Glow Boost Essence Serum or Naturium Vitamin C Complex Serum.
+But it is only available via certain skin clinics.
+Alternatives are Farmacy Beauty 10% Waterless Vitamin C Serum, £48, and The Ordinary Ascorbic Acid 8% + Alpha Arbutin 2%, £10.
+If you aren't a seasoned vitamin C user, start with something gentle yet effective like Lumene Nordic-C Glow Boost Essence Serum, £32.90, or Naturium Vitamin C Complex Serum, £22.

-Another top tip: Dr. Injibar recommends drying your brushes upside down to avoid water seeping into the bristles, which may eventually loosen them.
+Another top tip: Dr Injibar recommends drying your brushes upside down to avoid water seeping into the bristles, which she says may eventually loosen them.